contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 Note that for security reasons, pages are only cached if they are not protected and no user is logged on to the backend.
 Otherwise, there is a risk that confidential data is written to the cache and accidentally displayed in the frontend.
 So don't be surprised if your password-protected pages don't show up in the cache despite their assigned expiration time.

-{{< version "4.8" >}}

-**Always load from shared cache:** Always load this page from the shared cache, even if a member is logged in.
+{{< version-tag "4.8" >}} **Always load from shared cache:** Always load this page from the shared cache, even if a member is logged in.
 Note that in this case you will not be able to personalize the page for logged in members.

 ## Access rights